 It can be hard to know how to start the process, and understanding your options is important.
 This guide is meant to provide some information and insight for students looking for off-campus mental health services and hopefully, to make this next step easier.
 For a directory of community based therapists in Saint Louis and nationwide, please utilize WashU’s new mental health provider directory, ThrivingCampus.

 - Psychiatry: This is a medical doctor, a physician’s assistant or a certified registered nurse practitioner whom you may consult to see if medication may be helpful for your symptoms.
 In Missouri, most psychiatrists only provide medication management so it is often recommended to have a therapist as well.

-We are pleased to offer a new mental health referral database for the nearby St. Louis Community.
-Here you can find information about various off-campus providers.
+Please use ThrivingCampus to find information about various off-campus providers in St. Louis or your current location in the U.S. who work with college students.
 A great feature of this site is that you can add search filters such as insurance type and treatment specialization, (i.e., “depression”).
-The site also provides therapist bios and pictures.
+The site also provides therapist bios, pictures, and maps to the therapist’s office.

 Another option is to ask your insurance provider for a list of providers accepted by your plan.
 You can do this by calling the 800 number on the back of your insurance card.
 Also, your insurance company may have a website search engine for locating providers in your plan.